DipanwitaT/Hardware-algorithm-co-design-of-Energy-Efficient-Federated-Learning-in-Quantized-Neural-Network/README.md

 # Hardware-algorithm-co-design-of-Energy-Efficient-Federated-Learning-in-Quantized-Neural-Network
 Setup:
-You need a Linux platform to use some of the libraries, such as pyRAPL.
+You need a Linux platform to use some of the libraries, such as pyJouls, pyRAPL.
 Some libraries will not work in virtual machine-based Linux.
-It would help if you had the Linux based PC to run this experiment.
+It would help if you had the Linux-based PC to run this experiment.

 Original Paper: